shaonsina/sina-extension-for-elementor/readme.txt

 10. [Fancy Text](https://shaonsina.com/plugins/sina-extension/fancy-text): Animated text with 20+ animation effects.
 11. [Flip Box](https://shaonsina.com/plugins/sina-extension/flipbox): Use animated Flip Box to highlight any content on your web page.
 12. [Google Map](https://shaonsina.com/plugins/sina-extension/google-map): Add Google map with API key into the web page.
-13. [MailChimp](https://shaonsina.com/plugins/sina-extension/mailchimp): Add MailChimp subscribe form for collect subscribers data.
+13. [MailChimp](https://shaonsina.com/plugins/sina-extension/mailchimp): Add MailChimp subscribe form for subscriber the users.
 14. [Modal Box](https://shaonsina.com/plugins/sina-extension/modal-box): You can use any template (which made by Elementor) into a modal box with 20+ animation effects.
 15. [News Ticker](https://shaonsina.com/plugins/sina-extension/news-ticker): Use it for scrolling post or news title.
 16. [Particle Layer](https://shaonsina.com/plugins/sina-extension/particle-layer): Use particle layer with lots of style, layout & more.